-Ready to make skin care products at home?
-Here are the top 7 tools every beginner needs to get started making DIY skin care.
+Are you ready to make skin care products at home?
+Get the top tools every beginner needs to start making your own DIY skin care.

-Gather just a few supplies, and you’re ready to get started.
 Here are the 7 must-have tools every DIY crafter needs to make skin care products.
-These are the tools I use each and every day to make amazingly effective handmade skin care, bath and body products, right in my little kitchen.
+I use these tools every day to make amazingly effective handmade skin care, bath and body products, in my cozy little country kitchen.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may receive a small commission—at no extra cost to you—from any sales made through these links.
 I only recommend products that I personally use and love!
 View my affiliate disclosure.